nexodus-io/nexodus/README.md

 **Note:** in the following example, the CIDR ranges can overlap since each zone is a separate peering mesh isolated from one another.

-#### **Create the zones via the REST API on the supervisor**
+#### **Create the zones via the REST API on the ControlTower**
-In the following curl command, replace localhost with the IP address of the node the supervisor is running on:
+In the following curl command, replace localhost with the IP address of the node the ControlTower is running on:

 Create zone blue:
 ```shell